 Speak with your child’s health care provider with your child present about what the treatment will do, how often they need to take it, how long the treatment will take to have an effect, what the benefits and risks are, and if any lab work is needed to monitor sides effects from the medication.
 Depending on your child’s age, talk with them about their treatment preference.
 Do they prefer a pill, injection, or infusion?
 Younger children may do better with an injection instead of struggling to swallow a pill up to twice a day.

 It is important to maintain a treatment plan as prescribed by your child’s rheumatologist or health care provider.
+Keep follow-up appointments to help assess the effectiveness of your child’s treatment or if changes are needed.
 Remember: the goal of treatment for psoriatic arthritis is to reduce or prevent joint damage.
 Keep in mind that by reducing inflammation through treatment, psoriasis, if present, should also improve.

 New discoveries continue to be made that lead to a better understanding of why psoriatic arthritis occurs, new treatment options for treating psoriatic arthritis in children, and hope for living the best life possible with psoriatic arthritis.
 Continue to learn more about psoriatic arthritis.